-Bitcoin mining is a taxable activity.
+In Rev. Ruling 2014-12, the IRS confirmed that bitcoin mining is a taxable activity.
 Specifically, bitcoin miners have taxable income at the time they successfully mine a bitcoin.
 The amount of this income is equal to the market price of the mined bitcoin.
 This will also be the miner’s cost basis in the mined bitcoin if it is ever sold in the future.

-Bitcoin mining income is reported differently depending on whether the mining activity rises to the level of a “trade or business” or is merely a “hobby.”
-The IRS defines a trade or business as an activity engaged in for profit, which the taxpayer conducts on a regular, continuous, and substantial basis.
+If a mining activity qualifies as a trade or business, then the income and expenses are reported on Schedule C. According to the IRS, a trade or business is an activity engaged in for profit, which the taxpayer conducts on a regular, continuous, and substantial basis.
 This is a highly factual test and the results will vary depending on the unique factors of each situation.

 If a mining activity does not qualify as a trade or business, then it is considered “hobby income” and reported Line 21 as “other income.”
 Mining expenses for hobby income have to be deducted separately on Schedule A as a miscellaneous itemized expense.